top of page

 The Sister Desks

 The facsimile marked one was presumably originally owned by Carl Schurz Secretary of the Interior in 1880.
-Shurz at some time gave it to Winfield Scott Smith who was his private secretary and later acquired from his heir’s estate in the 1960s, it went on to be sold at auction in 2013 and is presently in the hands of the author
+Shurz at some time gave it to Winfield Scott Smith who was his private secretary and later acquired from his heir’s estate in the 1960s, it went on to be donated to Monticello in the early 1980s and is presently in the collections of Thomas Jefferson's Monticello

 Click to See More About This Desk